MikroElektronika/mikrosdk_click_v2/clicks/analogmux2/README.md

 ### Application Task

-This is an example that shows the use of a Analog MUX 2 click board.
+This is an example that shows the use of a Analog MUX 2 Click board.
 In this example, we switch from channel AN0 to channel AN7, read and display the analog value and voltage on the active channel.
 Results are being sent to the Usart Terminal where you can track their changes.